-That said, I can mention the LATEXFont Catalogue, which contains an overview of generally available free type faces and also how to make them usable in your document.
+That said, I can mention the IATEXFont Catalogue, which contains an overview of generally available free type faces and also how to make them usable in your document.
 An important point to make is that only certain type faces have support for mathematics.
 These are identified in the font catalogue.
 If you use a type face that does not include mathematics anything written with mathematics will be written using the default font.
 In some cases you will probably barely notice the difference but in other cases it will just be ugly.
 The freedom to chose can thus be quite limited.
+At the same time there are good reasons not to experiment too much with type faces since we are not professional type-setters.

-You can try to change fonts by following the instructions in the font catalogue and try other solutions found on $T{FX}$ StackExchange.
+You can try to change fonts by following the instructions in the font catalogue and try other solutions found on T_EX StackExchange.